apache/spark/ISSUE_TRIAGE_PROCESS.rst

 Labels
 ''''''

-Since Apache Airflow uses Github Issues as the issue tracking system, the use of labels is extensive.
+Since Apache Airflow uses GitHub Issues as the issue tracking system, the use of labels is extensive.
 Though issue labels tend to change over time based on components within the project, the majority of the ones listed below should stand the test of time.